JuliaLang/METADATA.jl/README.md

 `Pkg.init([ meta ])`: meta is the URL to a metadata repo; the default one lives at https://github.com/JuliaLang/METADATA.jl.git and is the official registry of Julia packages.
-It's currently empty.
-One of the first orders of business is obviously creating some package repos and putting metadata about them in there so that people can automatically install them using the package manager.
+It currently contains a set of selected packages ready to be installed automatically using the package manager.

 `Pkg.origin([ url ])`: get or set the remote origin URL that the package repo pushes to and pulls from.
 Without a URL argument, it returns the current value